aistairc/virtualhome2kg_generation/README.md

               - context: ./unity
           - image: vh0
           - volumes:
-              - - ./Output:/Output # NOTE: ホスト側を実行するマシンにあわせる
+              - - ./Output:/Output # NOTE: Match the host side to the machine you want to run on.
       - api:
           - build:
               - context: ..